jfitzgerald1126/jfitzgerald1126/README.md

 # Hi there, John here 👋
-- ✈ Application Developer at De Havilland Canada
+- ✈ Application Developer at De Havilland Aircraft of Canada
 - 📗 Computer Science + Statistics at University of Toronto

 # 📫 Connect with me